I heard you use positive methods and use treats in training. I don’t want my dog to only do things for food!

 All services require scheduling 24 hours in advance, and scheduled services require a 48 hour prior cancellation notice.
 Appointments can be cancelled by calling at least 48 hours before the appointment.
 Cancellation with less than 24 hours notice will be charged 1/2 the cost of the appointment.
 Payment is required for services unless proper 48 hour cancellation is made.
 Private Training is completed at our training facility or in your home.
-In home training cost for travel is $1.50 per mile round trip.
+In home training cost for travel is $1.50 per mile round trip, minimum fee $15.
 All services are available by appointment.
 Private training and behavior packages must be used within 6 months of the purchase date.
 Four lesson packages must be completed within 6 weeks of purchase date.
 Prices and fees may change without prior notice, please check prices on our website before scheduling any service.

 Thank you for considering Ideal DOG as your dog training and behavior source!
 While we are happy to discuss any questions you may have, the following questions come up frequently.

 The credential CPDT-KA stands for Certified Professional Dog Trainer – Knowledge Assessed.
 The Certification Counsel of Professional Dog Trainers (CCPDT) is the governing body.
 The CCPDT comprehensive examination was created by 20 internationally known dog training professionals and Veterinary Behaviorists.
 The exam is standardized and proctored (as are many professional exams).
 Dog trainers must meet the qualifying experience requirements to sit for the exam.
 Certified Professional Dog Trainers must complete continuing education credits to maintain certification.
 For more information about finding a qualified professional dog trainer please visit: http://www.ccpdt.org/dog-owners/